withastro/docs/src/pages/en/guides/cms/storyblok.md

 stub: true
 ---

-[Storyblok](https://www.storyblok.com/) is a component based headless CMS that allows you to manage your content by creating reusable components.
+[Storyblok](https://www.storyblok.com/) is a component based headless CMS that allows you to manage your content by creating reusable components called Bloks.

 ## Integrating with Astro